Theoretical characterisation of novel 2D materials

 ||Pernilla Helmer <email@example.com>|

 2D materials show a great variety of properties useful for multiple technologically relevant applications, such as energy storage and catalysis.
-One procedure to synthesize 2D materials is through chemical etching of nano-laminated 3D parent phases.
-During the etching process, certain layers of the 3D phase are removed, resulting in stacks of 2D flakes.
-New atoms, primarily O and F, will attach to the newly exposed surface of the 2D flakes.
-These additional atoms are referred to as surface terminations, and are of great importance to the electronic properties of the 2D material.
+One procedure to synthesize 2D materials is through chemical etching of nano-laminated 3D parent phases, which has sparked an increasing interest in laminated 3D materials.
+In the delamination process new atomic species of functional groups, in this context called terminations, will attach to the exposed surfaces of the 2D layers, greatly influencing the properties of the 2D phase.